rochards/learning-cs/operating-systems/README.md

 think of `#DATA` as a pointer to the Data section.

 **Curiosity section :nerd_face:**
-- there are some languages, like Erlang, that allow you to change the text/code and data sections at runtime.
+- There are some languages, like Erlang, that allow you to change the text/code and data sections at runtime.

 ### The Heap

-- characteristics:
+- Characteristics:
-  - large dynamic place for memory allocations;
+  - Large dynamic place for memory allocations;
-  - all dynamic allocation happen here;
+  - All dynamic allocation happen here;
-  - memory must be explicitly freed by your program;
+  - Memory must be explicitly freed by your program;
-  - it grows from low to high addresses (it grows up);
+  - It grows from low to high addresses (it grows up);
-- all functions can access data from the heap using **pointers**.
+- All functions can access data from the heap using **pointers**.
 <div align="center">
   <img src="images/the-heap-heap.svg" alt="The heap">
 </div>